tylerlumsden/GolayPair/NOTES.md

     //ORDER 18 exhaustive w/ prev. + DFT's time: 730 seconds pairs found: 0
     //approx 2x increase

+    //prog: 300 50 seconds

 - a few thousand 3-compression candidates

+//psd real part squared plus imaginary part squared of every entry (currently not using imaginary part)
+//norm in ambrose's code was real part squared plus imaginary part squared

+//psd's of every vector should be constant, do the check first
+//consider the b's with the a's after an a is accepted (add the psd's together)

+//save the psd's of a in the outer loop, add them together with the b and then check them.